Our range of enforcement options

 We take action at the account level if we determine that a person has violated the Twitter Rules in a particularly egregious way, or has repeatedly violated them even after receiving notifications from us.

 Requiring media or profile edits: If an account’s profile or media content is not compliant with our policies, we may make it temporarily unavailable and require that the violator edit the media or information in their profile to come into compliance.
+We also explain which policy their profile or media content has violated.

 Placing an account in read-only mode: If it seems like an otherwise healthy account is in the middle of an abusive episode, we might temporarily make their account read-only, limiting their ability to Tweet, Retweet, or Like content until calmer heads prevail.
-The person can read their timelines and will only be able to send DMs to their followers.
+The person can read their timelines and will only be able to send Direct Messages to their followers.

 When an account is in read-only mode, others will still be able to see and engage with the account.
 The duration of this enforcement action can range from 12 hours to 7 days, depending on the nature of the violation.

 Verifying account ownership: To ensure that violators do not abuse the anonymity we offer and harass others on the platform, we may require the account owner to verify ownership with a phone number or email address.
 This also helps us identify violators who are operating multiple accounts for abusive purposes and take action on such accounts.
+Note that when an account has been locked pending completion of a challenge (such as being required to provide a phone number), it is removed from follower counts until it provides a phone number.

 Permanent suspension: This is our most severe enforcement action.
 Permanently suspending an account will remove it from global view, and the violator will not be allowed to create new accounts.
+When we permanently suspend an account, we notify people that they have been suspended for abuse violations, and explain which policy or policies they have violated and which content was in violation.

 Violators can appeal permanent suspensions if they believe we made an error.
 They can do this through the platform interface or by filing a report.
+Upon appeal, if we find that a suspension is valid, we respond to the appeal with information on the policy that the account has violated.

 Actions we may take against non-violating content